-- Instruments A Comin’, an ongoing program that has placed millions of dollars worth of musical instruments in Louisiana school band programs.
+- Instruments A Comin’, an ongoing program that has placed millions of dollars worth of musical instruments in Louisiana school music programs.

-- Sunday Youth Music Workshops, an ongoing series of workshops where students of all ages play and learn with some of the region’s best musicians on the legendary stage at Tipitina’s Uptown club.
+- Sunday Youth Music Workshops, an ongoing series of workshops where students of all ages play and learn with some of the region’s best musicians.

 - Tipitina’s Internship Program, an after-school jazz and digital recording program under the artistic direction of Donald Harrison, Jr.